-A blocker is a poker term for a card that a player has in their hand that makes it less likely or even impossible for their opponent to have a specific combination.
+A blocker is a poker term for a card in a player’s hand that makes it less likely, or even impossible, for their opponent to have a specific combination.

 Effectively using blockers can help you obtain a small edge over other players and find profitable bluffing and hero calling opportunities.